gmouheb/C-H-S/Vulners/README.md

 This repository contains a Cortex analyzer for querying the Vulners API to retrieve information about CVE IDs.

+## Recent Improvements

+The Vulners_CVE analyzer has been enhanced with the following features:

+- **CVE ID Normalization**: Automatically normalizes CVE IDs by removing spaces and converting to uppercase
+- **Format Validation**: Validates that CVE IDs follow the standard format (CVE-YYYY-NNNNN)
+- **Improved Error Handling**: Better error messages for invalid formats and when no information is found
+- **Detailed Documentation**: Added comprehensive documentation on using the analyzer with CURL

+For detailed usage instructions, see the [Vulners_CVE Analyzer README](./Vulners_CVE/README.md).

 ## Files Structure

 ```